Deep reinforcement learning for the control of conjugate heat transfer with application to workpiece cooling: Control of forced convection in 2-D open cavity

 \subsection{Case description}

-This second test case addresses the control of actual conjugate heat transfer in a model setup for the cooling of a hot solid by impingement of a fluid; see figure~\ref{fig:images/forced2d_conf}(a).
+This second test case addresses the control of actual conjugate heat transfer in a model setup for the cooling of a hot solid by impingement of a fluid; see figure~\ref{fig:forced2d_conf}(a).
 A Cartesian coordinate system is used with origin at the center of mass of the solid, horizontal $x$-axis, and vertical $y$-axis.
 The solid has rectangular shape with height $h$ and aspect ratio 2:1, and is initially at the hot temperature $T_h$.
 It is fixed at the center of a rectangular cavity with height $H$ and aspect ratio 4:1, whose walls are isothermal and kept at temperature $T_w$.
 The top cavity side is flush with $n_j$ identical holes of width $e_i$ whose distribution is subjected to optimization, each of which models the exit plane of an injector blowing cold air at velocity $V_i$ and temperature $T_c$, and is identified by the horizontal position of its center $x_{k\in\{1\dots n_j\}}$.
-In order to allow releasing hot air from the cavity, the sidewalls are blown with two identical exhaust areas of height $e_o$, identified by the vertical position of their center $(e_0-H)/2$.
+Hot air is released through the cavity sidewalls, blown with two identical exhaust areas of height $e_o$, and identified by the vertical position of their center $(e_0-H)/2$.